corimf/cordova-plugin-file-android/README.md

 * `root`: The entire device filesystem

 Android also supports a special filesystem named "documents", which represents a "/Documents/" subdirectory within the "files" filesystem.

-### iOS

-* `library`: The application's Library directory
-* `documents`: The application's Documents directory
-* `cache`: The application's Cache directory
-* `bundle`: The application's bundle; the location of the app itself on disk (read-only)
-* `root`: The entire device filesystem

-By default, the library and documents directories can be synced to iCloud.
-You can also request two additional filesystems, `library-nosync` and `documents-nosync`, which represent a special non-synced directory within the `/Library` or `/Documents` filesystem.

 ## Sample: Create Files and Directories, Write, Read, and Append files <a name="sample"></a>